Guide to designing off-grid and hybrid solar systems

 DC-coupled solar array using multiple MPPT solar charge controllers - Note, solar DC isolators not shown

-4. Inverter Pass-Through Power
+5. Inverter Pass-Through Power

-The pass-through power feature (also referred to as an ‘integrated transfer switch’) enables the inverter to supply additional power from the grid or backup generator under high loads, when the batteries are low or when solar energy is not available.
+The pass-through power feature (also referred to as an ‘integrated transfer switch’) enables the inverter to supply additional power from the grid or backup generator under high loads when the batteries are low or when solar energy is not available.
 The ability to pass through additional power from the grid (or generator in an off-grid system) can greatly simplify the installation by not requiring the separation of essential and non-essential loads.

-Generally, only high-end grid-interactive & off-grid inverter-chargers can pass through additional power from the grid or auto-start and run a connected backup generator.
+Generally, only high-end grid-interactive & off-grid inverters can pass through additional power from the grid or auto-start and run a connected backup generator.
 Selectronic, Victron Energy, and Schneider electric inverter chargers all feature built-in transfer switches with pass-through power capability.
 SMA Sunny Island systems require an external contactor to be installed when grid-connected.

 For off-grid systems, lead-acid batteries are still a well-proven and reliable technology with a lifespan of up to 15 years when sized and managed correctly.
 One of the biggest benefits of lead-acid batteries is that, unlike modern lithium batteries, they will not shut down at a low voltage or low SOC.
 This is important in emergency situations or when a backup generator fails or is not available.